Heldaeus/ravamp/README.md

 ## Contributing

 If you have an issue with this preset or an idea for improvements please consider opening a feature request in the issues tab.
-Describe the problem you’re experiencing and we can collaborate on improvements!
+Describe the problem you’re experiencing and we can collaborate on solutions!

 <br/>